Vasiliy Lomachenko's boxing success is a product of being a great dancer

 Anatoly enrolled his boxing prodigy in dance classes and not just any dance classes but traditional Ukrainian dance classes, called Hopak, where performers wear the brightest of boots and colorful satin pantaloons, like from the movie Aladdin.
 Ever since Vasiliy could walk, his father had focused on his son’s boxing footwork, his steps and positioning and fundamentals, feet always before fists.
 He told Vasiliy the dance classes would tie all their work together, making Vasiliy the rare boxer who was as hard to hit as he hit hard.
 He sent Vasiliy to the dance studio every day after school for the next four years.
 “I didn’t understand at that time,” Vasiliy says.
 “He didn’t pay attention to my hands.
 He didn’t pay attention to my defense.
 First, he was paying attention to my footwork.”

-Now, as Lomachenko prepares for his latest title fight, against Jorge Linares this Saturday at Madison Square Garden, his emphasis on movement continues unabated, decades after he swapped the pantaloons for boxing trunks full time.
+Now, as Lomachenko prepares for his latest title fight, his emphasis on movement continues unabated, decades after he swapped the pantaloons for boxing trunks full time.
 He recognizes what might not be obvious to casual observers who see the knockouts, the power in both hands and the opponents who quit mid-fight rather than endure even another minute inside the ring with him.
 “All the power, all the coordination, all my victories – everything comes out of my footwork,” Lomachenko says.

 One could make the argument that Lomachenko—not Lionel Messi, not Antonio Brown, not Roger Federer—possesses the best feet in sports.
 He’s easily the most technically proficient boxer of his generation, quick and agile and explosive, darting in and out, side-stepping blows as if gaming The Matrix, then planting and pivoting and landing at odd angles, never off-balance or out of position.
 Sometimes opponents even lose track of Lomachenko; it’s as if he’s teleporting around them, or moving them like a matador avoids a charging bull.
 “When I watch him move, it’s like this beautiful orchestra is playing behind him, and he’s just going, man,” says Cicilio Flores, his strength and conditioning coach.
 “There aren’t many people alive who can move like that.”